husqybot/husqybot.github.io/docs/modules/reactionroles.md

 ### Deleting a panel

 A panel can be deleted by pressing the `Delete panel` button.
 The panel and the entries linked to the panel will be deleted immediately.
+When a channel where a panel is located gets deleted or an message which is a panel gets deleted, the panels settings and linked reactionrole entries will automatically be deleted.

 ### Editing a panel